 This garage was built in the 1950s by Whitburn Autos, who offered NAFTA fuel.
 It was known as Lime Kilns Filling Station.
 The site became a Q8 filling station in 1987.

-The site was purchased by Rontec in 2014, and they introduced their Shop'N Drive branded store to the site.
+The site was acquired by Rontec in 2014, following their acquisition of Snax 24, and they introduced their Shop'N Drive branded store to the site.

-To the north of here was the Hinckley branch of Little Chef, which functioned as a signposted southbound equivalent to the BP garage.
-The Little Chef closed in around 2005 and went on to become Auntie Ruth's Kitchen, then Bengal Chef and then Vanna's Café.
+In between those two was the Hinckley branch of Little Chef, which was also on the southbound side.
+It closed in around 2005 and went on to become Auntie Ruth's Kitchen, then Bengal Chef and then Vanna's Café.